Awfa12/ShopSearch/PROGRESS.md

     - **Solution:** Added `use HasFactory;` trait to all models (Category, Brand, Product)

 4. **Duplicate Entry Errors in Seeders**

     - **Issue:** Unique constraint violations when re-running seeders
     - **Solution:** Changed from `create()` to `firstOrCreate()` in CategorySeeder and BrandSeeder to make them idempotent

+5. **Meilisearch Filterable Attributes Not Configured**
+    - **Issue:** "Attribute category_id is not filterable" error when filtering search results
+    - **Solution:** Created `meilisearch:configure` command to explicitly set filterable attributes in Meilisearch

 ---